kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 └── STYLEGUIDE.md
 {% endprism %}

-* If the `--test flag` is passed to `kdz app`, a `test-build` folder is created, then a test scaffold is created in that folder. `kdz dt` is a quick way of deleting `test-build`.
-This was used more for development than anything else.
+* If the `--test flag` is passed to `kdz app`, a `test-build` folder is created, then a test scaffold goes into that folder. `kdz dt` is a quick way of deleting `test-build` after the testing is done and was used for `kdz` development purposes only.
+It plays no role in getting a web dev project done.

-Along with `--test` and the standard `--help` and `--version` options, there are set of options:
+Along with `--test` and the standard `--help` and `--version`, there are a small set of options that can be passed to a command:

 *  the `--wordpress` option scaffolds out a WordPress-like project.
 It performs almost the same tasks as `kdz app` with the following differences:

     * the `build` folder and its subdirectories are not created.
-  * the `Gruntfile.js`, `gulpfile.js` and `package.json` files that are downloaded are more geared toward WordPress development and downloaded from `source-wordpress`.
+    * the `Gruntfile.js`, `gulpfile.js` and `package.json` files that are downloaded are more geared toward WordPress development and downloaded from the `source-wordpress` folder in the kdz repo.
     * a `functions.php` file is downloaded.
 *  The final build looks like this:

 {% prism markup %}